Datera/datera-csi/README.md

 ## Driver upgrades and downgrades

 Driver upgrades and downgrades can be done by running a 'kubectl delete -f <csi_driver_yaml_used_to_create>' followed by 'kubectl delete -f <csi_driver_yaml_for_new_version>'.
-For example, a downgrade from v1.0.10 to v1.0.9 can be done as follows:
+For example, a downgrade from v1.0.11 to v1.0.10 can be done as follows:

 ```bash
 # kubectl delete -f csi-datera-1.0.11.yaml